- Black nationalist

 - Was a patron of Barack Obama who recommended the latter for admission to Harvard Law School in 1988

 A friend of the late professor Edward Said, Mansour — a black nationalist — is an outspoken hater of the United States, Israel, and white people generally.
-In recent years he has accused the U.S. of plotting a “genocide” designed “to remove 15 million black people, considered disposable, of no relevance, value or benefit to the American society.”
+He has accused the U.S. of plotting a “genocide” designed “to remove 15 million black people, considered disposable, of no relevance, value or benefit to the American society.”
 He has told fellow blacks: “Whatever you do to [white people], they deserve it, God wants you to do it, and that’s whether you cut off the nose, cut off the ears, take flesh out of their body, don’t worry.
 God wants you to do that.”
-Alleging further that Palestinians in Israel “are being brutalized like savages,” he accuses Israel’s Jews of “stealing the land the same way the Christians stole the land from the Indians in America.”
+Alleging further that Palestinians in Israel “are being brutalized like savages,” he has accused Israel’s Jews of “stealing the land the same way the Christians stole the land from the Indians in America.”

-Mansour’s has written numerous books, including such titles as The Destruction of Western Civilization as Seen Through Islam and Will the West Rule Forever?
+Mansour has written numerous books, including such titles as The Destruction of Western Civilization as Seen Through Islam and Will the West Rule Forever?